Doctor of Nursing Programs

-The Doctoral program takes about 4-6 years to complete and includes training in data analysis; statistics; leadership skills; philosophy and history of nursing science.
+The doctor of nursing programs take about 4-6 years to complete and includes training in data analysis; statistics; leadership skills; philosophy and history of nursing science.
 Beyond this, a nurse can match her degree training with a specialized area in which she is most interested in.

 Doctor of Nursing in Education Program or ND